NodeOS/NodeOS/README.md

 ## NodeOS on LXC containers (Docker and vagga)

-NodeOS fully officially supports Docker, although is not publishing the images on DockerHub (pull-requests welcome), so they are totally outdated.
-If you are interested in help or testing, you can build them from source code.
+NodeOS fully officially supports Docker, but the images published to DockerHub are totally outdated (we're accepting PRs!).
+If you are interested in helping or testing, you can build them from source code.

 Vagga support is fairly experimental, and help here will be greatly appreciated.